 Even though some GOP Senators, such as John McCain of Arizona, have publicly condemned Moore and urged him to step down, others have been far from vocal in decrying his candidacy.
 President Donald Trump, who went on a tear against Democratic Sen. Al Franken regarding allegations that he groped a sleeping woman, has been conspicuously silent on the allegations against Moore.
 Others on the right wing have set up a false equivalency between the allegations against Moore and the 1998 scandal between former President Bill Clinton and then-aide Monica Lewinsky.

 This sort of partisan bickering over an issue as serious as child molestation and sexual assault is not only patently absurd — it is devastating to the victims of abuse.
 No one would argue that murder is a matter for partisan politics.
 It is a heinous crime members of both parties unilaterally agree deserves to be punished accordingly.
 Sexual assault is every bit as horrific, and the scars haunt the victims for a lifetime.
 Both parties should immediately and openly condemn sexual assault.

 Why, then, has the GOP been so slow to speak out against Moore?

 Evangelical Hypocrisy on Sexual Assault

-It is no secret evangelical Christians tend to espouse conservative politics.
+It is no secret that statistics show, time and time again, evangelical Christians tend to espouse conservative politics.
 However, the reasons Christian fundamentalists often give for their conservative viewpoint is based on messages from the pulpit, not on matters of policy.